daudix/daudix.one/content/blog/2023-08-13-site-and-blog-devlog/index.md

 Homepage is a very important page, this page links to all other pages, it gives some basic info about me and some contact links.
 It didn't change a lot but there are some work been done.

-- Proper dark mode have been implemented (well, it were already there but I replaced it with filter hack,more on it in blog section.
+- Proper dark mode have been implemented (well, it were already there but I replaced it with filter hack, more on it in blog section.
 Now it's enabled back and all the custom stuff have been fixed to support it).
 - Background color are a bit different (taken from Libadwaita).
 - Added shadows to all cards to give them some depth.